sourabhghosh29/airline_customer_churner/README.md

 Please find all the details of the project with explanation in report file named "AirlineCustomerSatisfaction.pdf"

-Also find the presentation to client identifying most critical features affecting satisfaction recommending profitable marketing strategies in file "Recommendation.pptx"
+Also find the presentation to client identifying most critical features affecting satisfaction recommending profitable marketing strategies in file "Recommendation.pdf"